Brex launches credit card for startups, raises $57 million from Y Combinator, PayPal founders, others

 A fledgling fintech startup is today lifting the lid on a new credit card product specifically for startups, along with the announcement of $57 million in funding from some major figures in the technology and financial worlds.

 Founded out of San Francisco in 2017, Brex is a Y Combinator alum that’s setting out to reimagine the corporate credit card.
 The company essentially underwrites businesses, and when deciding on credit limits it sidesteps credit history to consider factors such as who has invested in the startup and the equity they hold, cash balance, and spending patterns.
-The first five cards issued to a startup are free; after that it costs $5 per user per month for any additional card.
+The first five cards issued to a startup are free; after that it costs $5 per user per month for any additional cards.

-Brex offers a number of additional features, such as the ability to capture receipts with your phone and match them to your statement, and it integrates with popular accounting software such as Expensify, QuickBooks, Xero, and NetSuite.
+Brex also offers a number of other features, such as the ability to capture receipts with your phone and match them to your statement, and it integrates with popular accounting software such as Expensify, QuickBooks, Xero, and NetSuite.

 Prior to now, Brex had only announced a $120,000 Y Combinator-funded seed round, but today the startup revealed that it has raised an additional two rounds of funding.
 In April 2017, it raised $7 million from Y Combinator and Ribbit Capital, and in March this year it closed a $50 million series B round of funding from the Y Combinator Continuity fund, PayPal founders Peter Thiel and Max Levchin, serial entrepreneur Yuri Milner, Ribbit Capital, and Carl Pascarella, who retired as Visa CEO in 2005.